 What to provide in a repair estimate

-Shipsurance likes to see the following information on a repair estimate:
+It is best to include the following information on a repair estimate:

-• Correspondence should include information from a disinterested third party that Shipsurance can verify as a legitimate specialist
+Correspondence should include information from a disinterested third party that InsureShield can verify as a legitimate specialist

 Additional Resources